 First, determine the average number of full-time equivalent employees you had for:

-The 8-week period following your initial loan disbursement, (A)
+The 8-week or 24-week period following your initial loan disbursement, (A)

 February 15, 2019 to June 30, 2019, (B1)